-Charles H. Rivkin currently serves as the Assistant Secretary of State for Economic and Business Affairs.
-He was confirmed by the U.S. Senate on February 11, 2014, and was sworn into office by U.S. Secretary of State John Kerry on April 15, 2014.
+Charles H. Rivkin began serving as Assistant Secretary of State for Economic and Business Affairs on February 13, 2014, and was sworn in publicly by U.S. Secretary of State John Kerry on April 15, 2014.

 Prior to his appointment, Rivkin served for more than four years as the United States Ambassador to France and Monaco.
 He was the youngest Ambassador in nearly 60 years to serve as the senior U.S. representative in France, and his confirmation as Assistant Secretary marks the first time a non-career bilateral ambassador has led the EB bureau.